14 June 2023

 4. Discover your retirement confidence score

-- financial awareness,
+- financial awareness and skills,

 - health and wellbeing,

-- social factors,
+- social factors, and

-- and retirement awareness and planning.
+- retirement awareness and planning.

 Discover your own score, and read more about the findings with the Retirement Confidence Index tool.